 Specificity 67.59%

-From this graph, you can see that our model has relatively low precision, which means some clients our model predicts will churn when in reality, they do not.
-However, knowing that the sensitivity is 75%, a low precision might indicate that high-risk customers who the model predictss as churn and do not abandon the compans.
+From this graph, you can see that our model has relatively low precision, meaning some clients our model predicts will churn, but in reality, they do not.
+However, knowing that the sensitivity is 75%, low precision might indicate that the model predicts high-risk customers who do not abandon the company.

 The quality of the model can also be measured by calculating the area under the ROC curve.
 In this case, the area is 0.78, which indicates good performance.